whu-totemdb/UBIS/README.md

 ## <span id="run">Run</span>
 We provide following scripts to run UBIS:

 **build_initial_index.sh**: this bash script is used to build the initial base index.
-Given the target initial query vector number `b`, it constructs the index using corresponding vectors `query_vector_range[b]`.
+Given the target initial query vector number `b`, it constructs the index using corresponding `query_vector_range[b]` vectors.
 The details are shown as below:
 ```
 Usage: ./build_initial_index.sh [options]